 We went on a guided tour of Lower Antelope Canyon and it was absolutely breathtaking.

 When it comes to choosing which tour company to go with, I personally don’t think it matters because honestly, each tour operator will offer a similar experience.
-You can browse through all the different Antelope Canyon tour companies and read the reviews before choosing the tour you want to go with!
+We did our small-group tour of Lower Antelope Canyon with Ken’s Tours and had a fantastic time.

 Lunchtime